munificent/craftinginterpreters/book/global-variables.md

 which is right before the `=`.
 We don't need much lookahead to realize `.beverage` should be compiled as a setter and not a getter.

-Variables are even easier since they are just a single bare identifier before a `=`.
+Variables are even easier since they are just a single bare identifier before an `=`.
 The idea then is that right *before* compiling an expression that can also be used as an assignment target, we look for a subsequent `=` token.
 If we see one, we compile it as an assignment or setter instead of a variable access or